the-events-calendar/the-events-calendar/readme.txt

 = [5.6.1] TBD =

-* Tweak - Adjust wording for 'onwards' for different scenarios on views using the List type of view [TEC-3831]
+* Tweak - Reduced the usage of the word "onwards" on list-style view date range headings where simpler headings are better suited.
+[TEC-3831]

 = [5.6.0] 2021-04-29 =